Airbnb will change process to fight discrimination in Oregon

 Airbnb hosts in Oregon will soon only see the initials of some prospective renters, not their full names, in a change designed to prevent discrimination against Black users of the online lodging marketplace.

-The new policy stems from the settlement of a lawsuit that claimed hosts could reject customers because they conclude the prospective renters are Black based on their first names.
+The new policy stems from the settlement of a lawsuit that claimed hosts could reject customers because they could conclude that the prospective renters were Black based on their first names.

 The change takes effect Jan.
 31 and will last for at least two years.
 It will only apply in Oregon — it won’t even cover people from other states trying to rent an Airbnb listing in Oregon, according to the company.